-Snow chains should only be used on the front wheels.
+Snow chains must only be fitted to the front wheels, even on vehicles with four-wheel drive.

-- Check that they are correctly seated after driving for a few yards; correct the position if necessary, in accordance with the manufacturer's fitting instructions. - Keep your speed below 50 km/h (30 mph). - If there is a danger of being trapped despite having mounted the chains, it is best to disable the driving wheels (ASR) in the ESC >>> page 237, Connecting and disconnecting the ESC and ASR.
+• Check that they are correctly seated after driving for a few yards; correct the position if necessary, in accordance with the manufacturer's fitting instructions.

+Keep your speed below 50 km/h (30 mph).

+If there is a danger of being trapped despite having mounted the chains, it is best to disable the driving wheels (ASR) in the ESC >>> page 271, Connecting and disconnecting the ESC and ASR.